 With its sights set squarely on countering Chinese threats in the Pacific and Russian aggression in Europe, the U.S. now has at least five secretive new warplanes in development.
-These programs range from next-generation air superiority fighters that will fly amid a constellation of AI-driven support drones to dual-cycle scramjet-powered hypersonic strike drones so similar to the long-awaited SR-72 concept that some have wondered if we may finally see a successor to the Blackbird mantle enter service.
+These programs range from next-generation air superiority fighters that will fly amid a constellation of AI-driven support drones to dual-cycle scramjet-powered hypersonic strike drones very similar to the long-awaited SR-72 concept.

-With new multi-static anti-stealth radar arrays and more advanced integrated air defense systems continuing to come online, the U.S. Air Force has stated plainly that it believes even the mighty F-22 Raptor will no longer be survivable enough in near-peer contested airspace as soon as 2030.
-The Raptor is widely considered to be the stealthiest fighter ever to take to the skies, so the broader context one can glean from concerns about its survivability is clear: the US needs a slew of new offensive and defensive warplanes it can rely on to dominate the skies over its opponents.
-If need be, these warplanes will also have to defend our own airspace against a sea of new stealth fighters and bombers seeing hurried development under Chinese and Russian banners.
+With new multi-static anti-stealth radar arrays and more advanced integrated air defense systems continuing to come online, the U.S. Air Force has stated that it believes even the mighty F-22 Raptor will no longer be survivable enough in near-peer contested airspace as soon as 2030.
+The Raptor is widely considered to be the stealthiest fighter ever to take to the skies, so the broader context one can glean from concerns about its survivability is clear: the U.S. needs a slew of new offensive and defensive warplanes it can rely on to dominate the skies over its opponents.
+These warplanes will also have to defend our own airspace against a sea of new stealth fighters and bombers being hurriedly developed by Russia and China.

 1) NGAD: The US Air Force’s next air superiority fighter will come with its own drone wingmen

 The F-22 Raptor is widely seen as the most capable air-superiority fighter on the planet, but with fewer than 150 combat-ready airframes left in service, America’s apex predator of the skies is an endangered species.
 That’s where the U.S. Air Force’s NGAD program comes in.